SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### other

-⟮extlang (extended language⟯) subtags are for ⟮sublanguages of a given language (e.g. hakka chinese, the variants of arabic⟯) ⟮script⟯ subtags&nbsp;are for ⟮writing systems⟯, and always ⟮4 characters long⟯ ⟮region⟯ subtags are for ⟮locations (countries, other geo regions⟯) ⟮variant⟯ subtags&nbsp;are for ⟮dialects or other variations (however, use other tags if possible⟯)
+⟮extlang (extended language⟯) subtags are for ⟮sublanguages of a given language (e.g. hakka chinese, the variants of arabic⟯) ⟮script⟯ subtags are for ⟮writing systems⟯, and always ⟮4 characters long⟯ ⟮region⟯ subtags are for ⟮locations (countries, other geo regions⟯) ⟮variant⟯ subtags are for ⟮dialects or other variations (however, use other tags if possible⟯)

 ###### extension